dudko-dev/firebase-template-functions/README.md

 git clone $FIREBASE_WEBAPI_REPO $FIREBASE_WEBAPI_DIR
 ```

+## Before using

+- add your service account files to `./accounts` directory (you can use more than one file for the different projects)
+- add your environments variables in `.env.YOUR_PROJECT_ID` file (you can use more than one file for the different projects)
+- add random uuid/key in `.envkey` file
+- encrypt your files `npm run encrypt`

 ## Firebase functions

 Cloud functions for the project.
 All functions are requested via `lib/loader.js` using dynamic loading.